MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 **Example 1.
 Queue trim job to delete versions on all libraries on a Site.**

-To delete versions that are older than 180 days old for all document libraries in the [site collection](https://contoso.sharepoint.com).
+To delete versions that are older than 180 days old for all document libraries in the site collection `https://contoso.sharepoint.com`.

 :::image type="content" source="media/version-history/batch-trim-all-lib.png" alt-text="batch trim all library":::

 **Example 2.
 Batch trim versions on a single library on a site.**

-To delete versions that are older than 30 days in document library ‘Documents’ in the [site collection](https://contoso.sharepoint.com).
+To delete versions that are older than 30 days in document library ‘Documents’ in the site collection `https://contoso.sharepoint.com`.

 :::image type="content" source="media/version-history/batch-trim-single-lib.png" alt-text="batch trim single library":::

-Once the cmdlet executes successfully, versions that match your criteria is deleted asynchronously in batches in the upcoming days.
+Once the cmdlet executes successfully, versions that match your criteria are deleted asynchronously in batches in the upcoming days.

 ### Cancel an in-progress Batch Trim Job